kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-02-02-whats it for.md

 Increased sharing is a massive positive feature of the technology driving the Information revolution.
 Bearing in mind the Re-cap : vision above, I do share resources, interesting articles and things I figure out with friends, colleagues and family.
 I can centralise that here.
 Some of it might help as well as entertain.

 For the last four years I have also built/maintained a digital [zettelkasten](https://zettelkasten.de/introduction/) or second brain using [Obsidian](https://obsidian.md/) for my professional and personal life.
 (There will be more on this).
-In 2024 I am refining that into an improved version based and it is more suited to sharing some categories of notes here.
+In 2024 I am refining that into an improved version and it is more suited to sharing some categories of notes here.

 ## 3. Documenting

-As per other years, I'm attempting some things this year as part of my Growth and Development - this is a place for me to document as well as maybe help anyone else undertaking similar challenges.
+As per other years, I'm attempting some things this year as part of my Growth and Development - this is a place for me to document as well as maybe help anyone else thinking of, or undertaking similar challenges.

 ## 4. Writing

 I believe that writing helps me learn and think better.
 Organising and formulating my ideas as well as attempting to explain them are all incredibly useful.
-Finding and experimenting with 'voice' is another benefit.

 ## 5. Learning

 I am constantly trying to learn new knowledge and skills - I believe it's a system not a goal.
 One of the great benefits of my current Obsidian vault is reviewing past notes and seeing the development over time.
-This should showcase and share that.
+This can showcase and share that.

 ## 6. Finding potential collaborators